In New Zealand, around 25 men are diagnosed with breast cancer each year.

 -Cancer Australia also provides a useful resource for men with breast cancer.

--Professor John Boyages has written a useful book for men with breast cancer:
+-Professor John Boyages has written a helpful book for men with breast cancer: